AO-StreetArt/CLyman/docs/pages/security.rst

-Keep in mind that AES encryption is symmetrical, meaning that the encryption keys must be distributed to the clients in order to encrypt traffic between them and Crazy Ivan.
+Keep in mind that AES encryption is symmetrical, meaning that the encryption keys must be distributed to the clients in order to encrypt traffic between them and CLyman.
 The key and salt are delivered to end user devices after a registration transaction, which is both authenticated and encrypted.

 Configuration